John D. MacArthur Beach State Park – The Real Florida

 I get tired of people who know nothing about Florida and bemoan ‘It’s all fake.
-There’s no natural beauty’ .
-While it is true that much of Florida is as fake as the tits at a Palm Beach barbeque, it is equally true that the Everglades, the Big Cypress and the Ten Thousand Islands are absolutely unique ecosystems that are worth coming to Florida just to experience.
-Equally so is the east coast shoreline where you can find it in its natural state, which is very rare.
-John D. MacArthur Beach S.P. is one of those few places.
+There’s no natural beauty’.
+While it is true that much of Florida is as fake as the tits at a Palm Beach barbecue, it is equally true that the Everglades, the Big Cypress and the Ten Thousand Islands are absolutely unique ecosystems that are worth coming to Florida just to experience.
+Equally so is the east coast shoreline if you can find it in its natural state, which is very rare.
+John D MacArthur Beach S.P. is one of those few places.

 To digress, I have wanted to visit this park for many years, but always seemed to end up in some other part of Florida doing something else.
 I have no excuse today as I am just twenty minutes away in the PGA National Resort and Alison and I are up super early thanks to the end of daylight savings time the night before.
 We make the drive to the park and arrive just before seven to find the park gates barricaded and a sign indicating that it opens at eight.
 Once again, the Maritime Explorer has failed to do his homework.
 No big deal as we continue on past the gated condo towers of Singer Island to the low rent district where we find a parking space and head out to watch the sunrise.
 I’ve never been to Singer Island before but I have a distinct impression of it from Charles Willeford’s Sideswipe wherein his great character Hoke Moseley encounters the usual chaos in paradise characters that make Florida book noirs so compelling.
 You can definitely get a sense of it here as the multi-million dollar condos at the Ritz-Carlton complex abruptly give way to one story stucco rentals tenanted by people who would only be allowed on the Ritz property if they were wearing overalls and using a leaf blower.